YujieHu520/first-principle-mixture-Kumaraswamy/README.md

 - The predictive distribution is represented as a **mixture of truncated Kumaraswamy distributions**.
 - Both **labeled** and **unlabeled** samples are used during training.

+For demonstration purposes, this repository also includes a synthetic dataset generator.
+In the toy example, the label intervals are not constructed by directly perturbing the labels.
+Instead, an interval is first assigned to one variable in the label-generation formula, and the corresponding label interval is then obtained by propagating this variable interval through the same formula.
+Two kinds of intervals are generated in this way:

+- **WFPI**: a wider interval corresponding to a weaker first-principles constraint
+- **SFPI**: a narrower interval corresponding to a stronger first-principles constraint

-The repository currently contains four main Python files:
+The repository currently contains five main Python files:

 - `Method.py` – the semi-supervised neural model and training procedure
 - `WFPI.py` – weak first-principles interval construction
 - `SFPI.py` – strong first-principles interval construction
+- `ToyDataSet.py` – synthetic dataset generation and toy interval construction
-- `Run.py` – a runnable demo script with synthetic data generation and visualization
+- `Run.py` – a runnable demo script for training, evaluation, and visualization

 ---